embrasure-secrets/embrasure/README.md

 // Meta Commands
 embrasure init --username <username> --password <password> // Initialize backend architecture.
 Run this only once.

-embrasure teardown // Delete backend architecture. ==NOTE: YOU MUST RUN SERVERLESS REMOVE BEFORE RUNNING THIS COMMAND OR IT WILL NOT WORK==
+embrasure teardown // Delete backend architecture.
+NOTE: YOU MUST RUN SERVERLESS REMOVE BEFORE RUNNING THIS COMMAND OR IT WILL NOT WORK

 embrasure run --file <file> // Run file with secrets injected